PeterCamilleri/CX16/utilities/assist_16/README.md

     .code
       ; stuff omitted.
-      set_var_16 creature, root_array  ; Set up the pointer to the base of the array.
+      set_16 creature, root_array      ; Set up the pointer to the base of the array.
       ; stuff omitted.

-      gte_zpp_16 creature, 400         ; Test current creature for low health. bcs health_ok
+      gte_16 creature, 400             ; Test current creature for low health. bcs health_ok
       ; stuff omitted.                 ; The creature health < 400, handle it.

     health_ok:                         ; The creature health >= 400.
       ; stuff omitted.

-### gte_zpy_16
-Compare a 16 bit variable in memory pointed to by a zero page pointer indexed with the Y register with a value to see if it is greater or equal.

-*Declaration*

-    .macro gte_zpy_16 zpy, value

-*Parameters:*
-* zpy - a pointer in the zero page indexed with the Y register that points to a 16 bit variable.
-* value - an integer value to compare (zpp) with.

-*Returns:*
-* The C and N flags are set if (zpp) is greater or equal to value.
-* C is set if (zpp) >= value using unsigned comparison.
-* N is cleared if (zpp) >= value using signed comparison.

-*Notes:*
-* Clobbers the A register.
-* Optimized for special cases like values of $xx00.

 *Example:*